ToXiC-06/QuizApp/README.md

-Application has both backend and frontend in different folders.
+Application has both backend and frontend in different folders. <br>
-Open Backend install dependencies and then run server by node app.js After running the server open frontend and install dependencies.
+Open Backend install dependencies and then run server by node app.js  <br>
+After running the server open frontend and install dependencies.
 Run frontend in another server